Home Deals From the Nordstrom Anniversary Sale You'll Actually Use

+Last Days to Shop the Nordstrom Anniversary Sale: Best Deals on Home Accessories

-We're entering the season of coziness and the Nordstrom Anniversary Sale is packed with deals on home goods to make your house feel more welcoming.
-This is one of the biggest sale events of the year, running from July 28 through August 8 and Nordy Club cardmembers and Nordstrom cardholders got to shop during the sale preview, but we've also been shopping from the start and picked out items that we think you'll actually use.
+There are only a few days left of the Nordstrom Anniversary Sale, but it's still packed with deals on home goods to make your house feel more welcoming as we enter the season of coziness.
+This is one of the biggest sale events of the year, but it ends this weekend.
+Nordy Club cardmembers and Nordstrom cardholders got to shop during the sale preview, but we've also been shopping from the start and picked out items that we think you'll actually use.

 There are tons of stylish and useful home goods deals that are just too good to pass up at this year's anniversary sale.
 Shoppers can find Nordstrom Anniversary Sale items from their favorite brands like Fellow, Schott Zwiesel, Pendleton, Deny Designs.
 Shopping for towel sets, glassware, candles, coffee-making sets and mugs has never been so fun!